d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 but the ability to *sample* sequences, and even to optimize for the most likely sequences.

-While language modeling might not, at first glance, look, like an autoregressive problem, we can reduce language modeling to autoregressive prediction by decomposing the joint density  of a sequence $p(x_1, \ldots, x_T)$
+While language modeling might not, at first glance, look like an autoregressive problem, we can reduce language modeling to autoregressive prediction by decomposing the joint density  of a sequence $p(x_1, \ldots, x_T)$